sleekEagle/pcr_cloud/README.md

 ## Authentication
+Place the two credential files (RDS_credentials.txt and s3_credentials.txt) in your directory structure as mentioned in the section "Connecting to RDS using this code" above.
 ### RDS
 RDS authentication is handled in rds.py module.
 When you call connect_cloud(), It reads authentication file RDS_credentials.txt.
 This contains details needed to connect to the RDS instance in AWS.
-These details include endpoint, port, database name, username and password for a particular user.
+Refer to the mysql file user_operations.sql for a guide for various operations related to users (creating users, cranting them permissions,...etc.).
+Create a user and assign them a password as metntioned in user_operations.sql.
+Please use the password generator or similar one as mentioned there to create a password.
+RDS_credentials.txt file should contain following details\
+endpoint,port,database_name,username,password\
+****.****.rds.amazonaws.com,port_number,database_name,user1,strongpassword1234\